 Cost-effective: far cheaper to operate compared to a traditional on-premise server room or to expensive cloud storage

 Environmentally sound: highly efficient to reduce your power bills and lower your carbon footprint

 There’s barely an industry out there that won’t benefit from the MDC revolution, including industries with challenging environments.

 MDCs bring a game-changing opportunity that companies of all sizes can embrace.
 From the start-up working from the spare room through to the largest global operations, having data close at hand, fully controlled and with latency-free operation to fully support IoT devices truly allows companies to future-proof.

 A snapshot of how MDC technology is advancing various sectors includes:

-Healthcare: Diagnostic equipment, in-dwelling medical devices, and remote surgery all require low or zero latency.
+Healthcare - Diagnostic equipment, in-dwelling medical devices, and remote surgery all require low or zero latency.

-National security: Sensitive data is far better stored in-house, so reducing potential breaches.
+National security - Sensitive data is far better stored in-house to reduce potential breaches.